 2. Seek out help

 There’s plenty of help on offer whilst you’re studying – and still more when you leave.
-Check out our free Business Guides and other self-employment tools and tips you get by joining our Crunch Chorus community for free.

 Check to see if your college or uni hosts an enterprise society; NACUE is a good source for this.
 Make the most of events, competitions and awards hosted by National Council for Graduate Entrepreneurship and Shell LiveWIRE and take on work experience with entrepreneurial upstarts so you can learn on the job via sites including Enternships and Gumtree.